Using Agent-to-Agent

 - “Add milk, bread, and eggs to the shopping list.”

-- “What’s the weather forecast for this weekend?
-The user mentioned wanting to go hiking.”
+- “What’s the weather forecast for this weekend?”

 - “Check if there are any unread emails from the accountant.”